aasmal97/HashicorpVaultSecrets/README.md

 ## Contributing

 Anyone is welcome to contribute, simply open an issue or pull request.
-When opening an issue, ensure you can reproduce the issue, and list the steps you took to reproduce it.
+When opening a bug issue/request, ensure you can reproduce the bug, and list the steps you took to reproduce it.

 ### Development Environment